Thailand Already Reverses Weed Legalization, Industry Panics

 New Law Will Reintroduce Penalties for Weed Possession in Thailand

-Before weed went legal in Thailand exactly two years ago, the kingdom had some of the strictest cannabis laws in the world.
+Before weed went legal in Thailand exactly two years ago, the country had some of the strictest cannabis laws in the world.
 Caught carrying weed for personal use was punishable with up to 15 years in prison.
 Around 3,000 cannabis convicts were released in the summer of 2022 following the relaxation of rules.

 Advertising and marketing marijuana will also be punishable as well as farming without a permit, which poses the most serious offence.
 Those caught growing unregistered with the government could get a one to three year in prison or fines between 20,000 and 300,000 baht (US $545- $8,165).